This post has been updated with details of the announcement of QLC DirectFlash modules, announced by Pure Storage on 26 August 2020.

 It’s worth noting that there aren’t many NVMe drives on the market today that use QLC flash.
+(Note: StorONE announced a QLC/Optane array earlier this year.
+VAST Data use QLC/Optane in their solution).
 The Intel D5-P4326 series is an enterprise drive available in U.2 and E1.L form factors with 15.36TB of capacity and planned 30.72TB of capacity later in 2019.
 Other solutions are typically only consumer-class devices.

 Of course, FlashArray doesn’t use standard SSDs.
 Pure Storage developed DirectFlash, which pushes the FTL (flash translation layer) into software.
 At the time DirectFlash was introduced, Pure called the hardware a “software-defined flash module”, which seems to be contradictory.
 However, moving flash management into software allows the Purity operating system on FlashArray (and FlashBlade) to manage media wear and write amplification, extending the life of TLC and QLC media to a level that is acceptable for the enterprise.
 This is a feature we’re only now starting to see be developed in the wider industry with the introduction of Open Channel SSDs.